Radio Televisyen Malaysia: 1946–1969: Early history

 Television services under the name Televisyen Malaysia or Malaysia Television (Malaysia TV) started on 28 December 1963 in time for the national New Year celebrations in Kuala Lumpur and regional telecasts in the Klang Valley in Selangor state, with its first studios being located in Jalan Ampang.
 The then 10-month-old Television Singapura (launched on 15 February 1963) became part of Televisyen Malaysia in January 1964 as its state station for Singapore viewers, a role served until 1965, when Singapore became independent.
 During its time as part of Malaysia, Singapore like its three other partners–Sabah, Sarawak and Malaya had its own radio network, but it was the only state to have its own television network.
 The state's radio and television broadcast right were included as an annex in the Malaysia Agreement, which it garnered autonomy in this area, among others.

-Upon joining Radio Malaysia, Radio Sabah consisted of two language networks: the main Malay language network and the Blue Network for Kadazan, Murut, Dusun, Bajau, English and Mandarin language.
+Upon joining Radio Malaysia, Radio Sabah consisted of two language networks: the main Malay language network which later became Sabah FM and the Blue Network for Kadazan, Murut, Dusun, Bajau, English and Mandarin language which later became Sabah V FM.
 Radio Sarawak on the other hand, consisted of four language networks: the main Malay language network, the Blue network for Bidayuh language, the Green network for Iban and Kayan/Kenyah languages and the Red network for English, Mandarin, Bisaya and Murut language programming.

 News broadcasting began on 30 December 1963 with the first television news broadcast by Televisyen Malaysia (TV Malaysia).
 In the beginning, TV Malaysia functioned as the official information channel of the Malaysian government and became a pioneer in news broadcasting in the country.

 At that time, the news broadcast included local and international issues as well as the political, economic, and social developments of Malaysia.
 This news is available in 4 languages such as Malay, English, Mandarin and Tamil.
 It remains one of the main sources of news in Malaysia to this day.

 The then-Information and Broadcasting Minister, Hamzah Abu Samah announced in May 1969 that the radio and television services would be merged to create a new public broadcasting department in August.
 In August 1969, he confirmed that the merger will be took place in October or will be finalised by the year-end.
 As part of the preparation for its merger with Radio Malaysia, Televisyen Malaysia moved from its former headquarters in Jalan Ampang to Angkasapuri.